 1. Yuneec E-GO2 – best electric skateboard under $500

 Over the past couple of years, Yuneec have made themselves into one of the more renowned names in the world of electric skateboards.
 They are known for their good quality boards and impressive specs, at very affordable prices.

 Yuneec E-GO2 is one of cheapest models from Yuneec, coming in at $355.
-Deck is made out of 8 layers of tough maple wood, giving the board max load capacity of 220 lbs.
+The deck is made out of 8 layers of tough maple wood, giving the board a max load capacity of 220 lbs.
 Kicktail design of the board gives the rider increased control and better steering overall.